What does depression feel like and how can it affect me?

 You might think:

-You could also experience thoughts of suicide and self-harm, as well as have trouble thinking or making decisions.
+You may even experience thoughts of suicide and self-harm, as well as have trouble making decisions.

 Physical effects